 Click here to read our BMW M5 review.

 It will be interesting to see if the gamble to offer two drivetrain options will pay off in terms of sales.
 Are there enough drivers out there willing to compromise on standing start acceleration bragging rights to create two distinct model lines?
-We suspect that there will be a very small percentage of RWD-only models sold worldwide and that BMW will can the variant at some point.
+We suspect that there will be a very small percentage of RWD-only models sold worldwide.